ploomber/sklearn-evaluation/documentation/_build/html/_sources/user_guide/classifiers_intro.md

 # Classifier Evaluation

-This section contains all information related to classifier information
+This section contains all information related to classifier evaluation.

 ```{contents}
 ```